Where to Stay in Chicago First Time: Best Areas

 For a more contemporary attraction, visit the famous John Hancock Centre at the northern end of the Magnificent Mile.
 360 Chicago viewing platform on the 94th story offers stunning panoramic views, and a unique tilted glass lookout for more daring visitors to try.

-The Magnificent Mile leads into the Gold Coast neighborhood and Oak Street Beach.
-Oak Street Beach is a cozy little pocket of sand where you can enjoy relaxing and swimming in Michigan Lake.
+The Magnificent Mile offers easy access to Oak Street Beach, which is a cozy little pocket of sand where you can enjoy relaxing and swimming in Michigan Lake.
 If you are visiting in summer, this is a particularly lovely area to take advantage of.

 Stay in the Magnificent Mile if High-end shopping is a highlight of your vacation; You love beautiful architecture; You have a higher budget to work with.